shinezyy/pard_gem5_smt/doc/how_to_gem5_alpha_spec.md

 ./run_gem5_alpha_spec06_benchmark.sh "perlbench;perlbench" ~/tmp/perlbench2/ --smt
 ```

+## Tested benchmarks:
+These benchmarks can run on gem5 (without smt), and get expected output:

+- perlbench
+- hmmer
+- libquantum
+- sjeng
+- gobmk (too slow, only got a part of output)
+- mcf (too slow, only got a part of output)
+- omnetpp (too slow, only got a part of output)
+- h264ref (too slow, only got a part of output)
+- specrand_i

 ## Issue:
 Some benchmarks use relative path as inputs, like gobmk.
 Inputs for gobmk are many relative paths point to data in ".../data/all",